Ogulcan3450/DSA_210_TERM_PROJECT/README.md

 ## Data Sources
 - **Calorie Data:** Daily calorie output data will be collected from my fitness tracker (Apple Health).
-- **Instagram Story Data:** I will manually log the days I post stories on Instagram or use Instagram’s data export feature to track story posting dates.
+- **Instagram Story Data:** I will use Instagram’s API to track story posting dates, which will improve data accuracy and automate data collection.
+- **Weather Data:** I will use an API (such as OpenWeather) to gather the weather conditions on the days I post stories, to see if environmental factors influence activity levels.

 ## Data Enrichment
 To enrich this dataset, I plan to include: